 - 1:1 Email Marketing: Craft personalized email campaigns that address the recipient by name and speak to their specific pain points.

-- Dynamic Website Content: Use website personalization tools to show different content to visitors from your target accounts, ensuring a relevant and engaging experience.
+- Dynamic Website Content: Use website personalization tools to show different content to visitors from your target accounts arriving to your ABM landing pages, ensuring a relevant and engaging experience.

 - Personalized Follow-Ups: After an initial interaction, follow up with content or offers that align with the account's previous engagement with your brand.